III. Content Strategy

 Tip: For fashion brands and e-commerce businesses, your landing page should showcase your most recent collection.
 Showcase current and past collections.
 Your shop page will consist of product and styled editorial shots on your site.
 For brands with both wholesale and direct to consumer models, your visual representation of your collections online should entice both retail buyers and online customers.

-For Holistic service-based businesses, you can include a description of your offerings and visuals that communicate your brand.
-If you’re offering health coaching, you would have visuals that visually communicates a 'healthy lifestyle'.
+For holistic service-based businesses, you can include a description of your offerings and visuals that communicate your brand.
+If you are offering health coaching, you would have visuals that visually communicates a 'healthy lifestyle'.
 Think of whole foods, nature, exercise, meditation, etc.